DidiNDexter/Student_Management_System/CONTRIBUTING.md

 * UI polish for forms (labels, validation messages)
 * Add client-side validation before saving to DB
 * Improve README with screenshots and setup steps for newbies
-* Add a CONTRIBUTING.md (this file!) and a simple issue template

 ---